KnownStormChaser/master-weather-model-list/models/nwp_models/global/canada/gem-global.md

-# GEM Global (Global Environmental Multiscale)
+# GDPS (Global Deterministic Prediction System)

 ## What this model is
-A global weather forecast model that predicts weather conditions such as temperature, wind, precipitation, and pressure for the entire Earth.
+The Global Deterministic Prediction System (GDPS) is a **coupled deterministic numerical weather prediction system** operated by Canada.

+It combines the **GEM atmospheric model** with **NEMO–CICE ocean and sea ice models** to produce global forecasts of atmospheric and surface conditions.

 ---

 ## Who runs it
-- **Organization:** : CMC / Environment and Climate Change Canada
+- **Organization:** Canadian Meteorological Centre / Environment and Climate Change Canada
 - **Country / region:** Canada

 ---